4.2 History of Newspapers

 The first weekly newspapers to employ Gutenberg’s press emerged in 1609.
 Although the papers—Relations: Aller Furnemmen, printed by Johann Carolus, and Aviso Relations over Zeitung, printed by Lucas Schulte—did not name their cities of publication to avoid government persecution, their use of the German language helped identify their approximate location.
 Despite these concerns over persecution, the papers proved successful, and newspapers quickly spread throughout Central Europe.
 Over the next five years, weeklies popped up in Basel, Frankfurt, Vienna, Hamburg, Berlin, and Amsterdam.
 In 1621, England printed its first paper under the title Corante, or weekely newes from Italy, Germany, Hungary, Poland, Bohemia, France and the Low Countreys.
 By 1641, almost every country in Europe printed a newspaper as the printing press spread to France, Italy, and Spain.

 These early newspapers followed one of two major formats.
-The Dutch-style corantos densely packed reading material into a two- to four-page paper, while the German-style pamphlet offered a more expansive eight- to 24-page paper.
+The Dutch-style corantos densely packed reading material into a two- to four-page paper, while the German-style pamphlet (or broadside) offered a more expansive eight- to 24-page paper.
 Many publishers began printing in the Dutch format, but as their popularity grew, they changed to the larger German broadside style.

 Government Control and Freedom of the Press